walkerjameschris/matr/README.md

 # matr <img src="img/logo.png" align="right" height="160"/>

-### A Simple R Package for Estimating Machine Learning Models using a C++ Backend
+### A Simple R Package for Estimating Neural Network Models using a C++ Backend

 ## Introduction

-This R package provides a simple API for estimating machine learning models in R using a C++ backend via Rcpp.
+This R package provides a simple API for estimating neural network models in R using a C++ backend via Rcpp.
 The package was originally designed as my project for ISYE 6740.
-There are plans to implement the following methods:

--   Nerual Networks
--   Decision Trees
--   Random Forests
--   Boosted Trees
--   KNN

 ## Getting Started